diatche/shell-encode/README.md

 #### CMD

-- New lines are not supported.
+- Multiple lines are merged into a single line.
 - You need to wrap each pipe in an array as CMD escapes the line multiple times.
 For example, if there is a single pipe, CMD will escape commands before the pipe once and will escape commands after the pipe twice.

 #### PowerShell

-- New lines are not supported.
+- Multiple lines are merged into a single line.